-As with the other age groups, our Preschool and pre-K classrooms use Loose Parts for invitations to play and Conscious Discipline® for social emotional development.
+As with the other age groups, our Preschool and Pre-K classrooms use Loose Parts for invitations to play and Conscious Discipline® for social emotional development.

 Shared Reading: We enhance literacy through shared reading.
 Teachers model good reading habits for students and teach alphabet knowledge, phonological awareness, vocabulary, concepts about print, and oral language.
 Our classroom libraries include fiction and nonfiction books for children to explore and our classroom learning centers have a variety of materials such as charts and poems.